Set Me Free (1999 film): Critical response

-Awards
+Awards and nominations

 Emporte-Moi received various awards.
 Pool earned Genie nominations for Best Director and Best Screenplay, and the film was awarded the Toronto Film Critics Association Award for Best Canadian Film of 1999.
 At the Toronto International Film Festival, Emporte-moi was awarded the Special Jury Citation for Best Canadian Feature Film, and Vanasse earned the Special Jury Congratulation for her work on the film.
-It also received four Jutra awards, for Best Actress (Vanasse), Supporting Actress (Bussières), Direction, and Art Direction, and was nominated in four other categories.
+It also received four Jutra awards, for Best Actress (Vanasse), Supporting Actress (Bussières), Art Direction and Most Successful Film Outside Quebec, and was nominated in four other categories.

 Internationally, the film received the Swiss Film Prize and was nominated for the Golden Bear at the 49th Berlin International Film Festival.
 It was also honoured at international film festivals in the United States, Italy, Belgium, Bosnia, and Spain.